SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-03-today-i-got-shot.md

 Tune in tomorrow to find out what the aftermath is like, and whether the vaccine provokes enough immune response so that it hurts a bit.
 I hope it hurts.
 This is a "good hurt."

+### Addendum 2021-Mar-05

+Still here: very fatigued, slightly achy and minor fever/chills.
+And&hellip; one _weird_ episode of sleepwalking, which I don't really remember but which worried the Weekend Editrix.
+Probably not vaccine related, though we'll see what the doc says in a Monday telemedicine interview.

+Otherwise, I'm pretty happy with the result.

 ---

 ## Notes &amp; References